OpenSSH 8.9 release fixes sshd vulnerability

 • In ssh, the PubkeyAuthentication directive has expanded the list of supported parameters (yes|no|unbound|host-bound) to provide the ability to select which protocol extension to use.

-In a future release, it is planned to change the default scp utility to use SFTP instead of the legacy SCP/RCP protocol.
-SFTP uses more predictable name handling methods and does not use shell processing of glob patterns in filenames on the other host side, which creates security problems.
-In particular, when using SCP and RCP, the server decides which files and directories to send to the client, and the client only checks the correctness of the returned object names, which, in the absence of proper checks on the client side, allows the server to transfer other file names that differ from those requested.
-The SFTP protocol does not have these problems, but does not support expansion of special paths such as "~/".
-To resolve this difference, in the last release of OpenSSH, a new extension to the SFTP protocol was proposed in the SFTP server implementation to expand the ~/ and ~user/ paths.
+In a future release, the scp utility is planned to switch to SFTP by default, replacing the legacy SCP/RCP protocol.
+SFTP uses more predictable name handling methods and avoids the security-prone handling of glob patterns in filenames via the shell on the other host.
+Specifically, when using SCP and RCP, the server decides which files and directories to send to the client, while the client only checks the returned object names for correctness.
+This allows for security breaches if proper checks are not performed on the client side. server Transfer filenames other than those requested.
+The SFTP protocol is free of these problems, but it does not support the expansion of special paths such as "~/."
+To address this difference, a new SFTP protocol extension for expanding the ~/ and ~user/ paths was proposed in the previous OpenSSH release of the SFTP server implementation.

 Source: opennet.ru